mikebidba/MSSQL-Portfolio/README.md

 Script User-defined_Objects_Mstore.sql should be execute in its entire form.
 This script creates a view used in UDF that is eventually used in a stored procedure.
 This 3-step process could have been accomplished in the stored procedure alone but I wanted to show the creation and integration of User Defined Objects in the Mstore database.

+Script AuditLogging_WithTrigger_Mstore.sql demonstrates trigger usage on database Mstore.
+The stored procedure for SALES.ispOrders will insert new orders.
+Trigger SALES.trgOrdersHistory will add order operations to SALES.OrdersHistory.
+SALES.OrdersHistory includes a hashing column that can be used later to verify the data entry integrity against manual data alteration.
+Please execute the first 4 object in order 1 through 4.
+After these required executions you can run any of the 3 EXEC TESTs or any testing of your own.

 Thank you and enjoy.